Experimental protection of quantum coherence by using a phase-tunable image drive: Coherent pulses in rotating frame: linear Rabi drive and circularly polarized qubit protection

 The condition for the image pulse $h_i$ to sustain the coherence between even- and odd-numbered quasi-energies is therefore $-F_R/2=F_R/2-n\Delta$ or

-In our study, $n=2$ and the coupling is done between the second and fifth element of the diagonal, via off-diagonal terms containing both $h_d$ and $h_i$.
+In our study, $n=2$ and the coupling is done between the second and third element of the diagonal, via off-diagonal terms containing both $h_d$ and $h_i$.
 The splitted eigenvalues of the Shirley-Floquet Hamiltonian are $\phi$-independent.
-Experimentally, the off-diagonal coupling is stronger than the linewidth of the Rabi modes, such that a splitting equal to Floquet mode frequency is observed.
+Experimentally, the off-diagonal coupling is larger than the linewidth of the Rabi modes, such that a splitting is observed.

+An analytical estimation of $H_{SF}$ eigenvalues can be done using the second order perturbation theory for the 6x6 block shown in Eq.~\ref{eq_HSF}.
+The determinant $\det[H_{SF}-\1{\lambda}I]=0$ with $I$ the identity matrix and $\lambda$ representing the eigenvalues, is expanded with Mathematica in powers of $h_i$ and equated to zero up to $h_i^4$.
+For the levels involved in the $n=2$ resonance, the eigenvalues are given by: